nathanielcresswellclay/GulfOfMaineWarming/README.md

 # GulfOfMaineWarming
-Code used to analyze proxy data and model output.
+Code used for analyzing proxy data and model output to determine warming signal in Gulf of Maine.